notlosca/auslan-classification/README.md

 # auslan-classification
 Project concerning classification of AUSLAN signs.
-Done for the Mathematics in Machine Learning course @ Politecnico di Torino
+Created for the Mathematics in Machine Learning course @ Politecnico di Torino

 ## AUSLAN Dataset
-The dataset is available at the [UCI Machine Learning repository](https://archive.ics.uci.edu/ml/datasets/Australian+Sign+Language+signs+(High+Quality)).
+The dataset [[1]](#1) is available at the [UCI Machine Learning repository](https://archive.ics.uci.edu/ml/datasets/Australian+Sign+Language+signs+(High+Quality)).
-The dataset contains 27 examples for each of the 95 classes of signs.
+It contains 27 examples for each of the 95 classes of signs.
 All the examples are Multivariate Time Series (MTS) characterised by 22 predictors, 11 for each hand.
 Each example describes an action the signer does to represent a certain sign.
 A visualisation is reported in the following gif:

 <p align="center">